 The comments were made at roughly 7:30PM, when Brooke Seidl, 26, a student and County Clerk, apparently informed Sheriff Larkin of Glass’s comments, via text message.

-Russell Buckley, 19, who sat near Seidl that night, reports hearing her say she was contacting Larkin “right now,” directly after Glass made the comments about Larkin.
-Buckley also reports hearing Seidl texting on her cell phone.
+Russell Buckley, 19, who sat near Seidl that night, reported hearing her say she was contacting Larkin “right now,” directly after Glass made the comments about Larkin.
+Buckley also reported hearing Seidl texting on her cell phone.

 At around 9:20, a half hour before the class’s scheduled 9:50 end time, Sheriff Kevin C. Larkin, dressed in a trenchcoat, opened the door to Prof. Glass’s classroom.
 According to one student attending the class that night, Max Grindlinger, “[Larkin] said, ‘Michael, can I see you for a minute?”